xmaska/protractor-demo/README.md

 Please note that the implementation covers a third test case which validates whether the user is disabled until it's email gets verified.

 ### Scenario: 1-Check that the Kaboo signup is working properly
- Given user is on /signup page
+ Given user is on /signup page<br>
- When fills all fields with valid data on step 1
+ When fills all fields with valid data on step 1<br>
- And clicks NEXT
+ And clicks NEXT<br>
- And fills all fields with valid data from step 2
+ And fills all fields with valid data from step 2<br>
- Then register button is enable and clickable
+ Then register button is enable and clickable<br>

 ### Scenario: 2-Check that the Kaboo login is working properly (user registered or use autouk / Autotest1 )
- Given user is on /login page
+ Given user is on /login page<br>
- When fills username/password
+ When fills username/password<br>
- And clicks Log in button
+ And clicks Log in button<br>
- Then user should be redirected to account page /profile
+ Then user should be redirected to account page /profile<br>

  # Writing BDD specifications for the 'Freebies Vault' feature